Failed and attempted messages

 In case this particular person is missing that attribute and it should be there, you can add it to their profile.

-Different message types can fail with different error messages; it doesn’t always have to do with Liquid.
-We try our best to show you what went wrong.
+Different message types can fail with different error messages; it doesn’t always have to do with liquid.
 In the case of push notifications, for example, a device may fail because the device token on the profile is incorrect:

 image.png